Jim Caviezel: After The Passion

-He had leading roles in the 2006 films Unknown and Déjà Vu.
-He played Kainan in Outlander (2008) and provided the voice of Jesus on the 2007 New Testament audio dramatization The Word of Promise.
-In 2008, he starred in Long Weekend.
+His career rebounded when he was cast as the villain opposite star Denzel Washington in the 2006 thriller Déjà Vu, which was a box office hit.
+He also had a leading role in Unknown (2006).
+He provided the voice of Jesus on the 2007 New Testament audio dramatization The Word of Promise.
+He played Kainan in Outlander (2008).
+Also in 2008, he starred in Long Weekend.

 In 2009, Caviezel played French-Iranian journalist Freidoune Sahebjam in The Stoning of Soraya M., a drama set in 1986 Iran about the execution of a young mother.
-When asked about how his Catholic faith was affected by this story, he said, "you don't have to go any further than the gospels to figure out what the right thing to do is, whether you should be more concerned helping someone regardless of their religion or where they're from".
+When asked about how his Catholic faith was affected by this story, he said, "You don't have to go any further than the gospels to figure out what the right thing to do is, whether you should be more concerned helping someone regardless of their religion or where they're from".
 That same year, he reprised the role of Jesus in the latest installment of The Word of Promise.
-Caviezel starred in The Prisoner, a remake of the British science fiction series The Prisoner, in November 2009.
+Caviezel starred in The Prisoner, a remake of the British science fiction series with the same name, in November 2009.

+Person of Interest and other roles

 From 2011 to 2016, Caviezel starred in the CBS drama series Person of Interest as John Reese, a former CIA agent who now works for a mysterious billionaire as a vigilante.
-The show received the highest ratings in 15 years for a series pilot and consistently garnered over 10 million weekly viewers.
+He drew on martial arts training he had done as a child and boxing experience as an adult to do most of his own stunts.
+The show received the highest ratings in 15 years for a series pilot and consistently garnered over 10 million weekly viewers, with much critical acclaim.
 Caviezel was nominated for the People's Choice Award for Favorite Dramatic TV Actor in 2014 and again in 2016 for his work on Person of Interest.

+After Person of Interest concluded in 2016, Caviezel signed on as lead character of CBS's SEAL Team series in 2017.
+However, Caviezel left the project due to creative differences before production began and was replaced by David Boreanaz.

-Caviezel starred in the 2014 football film When the Game Stands Tall as De La Salle High School coach Bob Ladouceur, whose Concord, California Spartans prep team had a 151-game winning streak from 1992 to 2003, an American sporting record.
+Caviezel starred in the 2014 football film When the Game Stands Tall as De La Salle High School coach Bob Ladouceur, whose Concord, California, Spartans prep team had a 151-game winning streak from 1992 to 2003, an American sporting record.
 He appeared in the 2013 film Escape Plan, playing a warden who maintains order in the world's most secret and secure prison.

 Caviezel narrated two documentaries in 2016 regarding Christianity.
 One was Liberating a Continent: John Paul II and the Fall of Communism and the other was The Face of Mercy.
 In an interview about the former film, he stated that John Paul II had crushed communism "with love".

-In 2017, Caviezel signed on as lead character of CBS's SEAL Team series.
-However, Caviezel left the project due to creative differences before production began and was replaced by David Boreanaz.